Nawab of Sardhana

-On account of services rendered to Alexander Barnes in his Kabul mission, and subsequently to the English in their retreat from Kabul, they were expelled from Kabul and settled at Sardhana.
-At the time of the Mutiny, the head of the family, Sayyid Muhammed Jan Fishan Khan Seheb, took the side of the government at once.
+On account of services rendered to Alexander Barnes in his Kabul mission and subsequently to the English in their retreat from Kabul, they were expelled from Kabul and settled at Sardhana.
+At the time of the Mutiny, the head of the family, Sayyid Muhammed Jan Fishan Khan Seheb, took the government's side at once.
 When the Mutiny occurred at Meerut, he raised a body of horse, consisting of his followers and dependents, and officered by himself and his relatives; accompanied General Wilson’s force to the Hindan; was present in both actions, and thence to Delhi, where he remained with the headquarters camp till the city was taken, when his men were employed to keep order in Delhi.
-For these eminent services the title of Nawab, with a suitable khilat was conferred on him.
+For these eminent services, the title of Nawab, with a suitable khilat, was conferred on him.
 And each of his successors have received the title of Nawab for life on succeeding to the estates."